OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 OpenClaw may not be right for:

-That said, the onboarding is genuinely approachable.
-Multiple users have described setting it up in under 30 minutes with no prior experience.
-The community on Discord is active and helpful.
+If that last group is you, a managed agent is the safer fit, and our main AI guide points to the alternatives.
+That said, OpenClaw's onboarding is approachable: multiple users have set it up in under 30 minutes with no prior experience, and the community on Discord is active and helpful.

 Getting Started with OpenClaw